 – Chronic rhinitis has no cure, but it may go away on its own.
 Many cats have this condition year-round.

-– Acute rhinitis causes temporary nasal pain, increased mucus production, and nose irritation.
+– Acute rhinitis causes temporary nasal pain (if your cat has a swollen nose bridge), increased mucus production, and nose irritation.
 All three usually occur due to colds or allergies.

 Symptoms Of Upper Respiratory Infections In Cats

 Runny nose, fatigue, fever, or some swelling may be signs of cat infections.
 Keep an eye out if your cat is pawing at their face in irritation.
-If they sneeze or reverse sneeze — inhaling nasal discharge into their lungs — that can also be a symptom.
+If your cat sneezes or reverse sneezes — inhaling nasal discharge into their lungs — that can also be a symptom.
 Note any decrease in appetite as well.

 Veterinarians usually require a complete physical examination and a history of behavior changes and appetite before diagnosing infections.

 Rhinitis is an inflammation of the nose lining.
 It has many causes, including infections, allergies, or pressure on other areas in the head.
 Cat rhinitis can also be caused by infections that affect both nasal passages and sinuses, known as dual infection rhinosinusitis (DIRS).